ICS 33: Intermediate Programming with Python

 Ed Discussion

-Around the time the quarter officially begins, a course space will be created on Ed Discussion.
+Around the time the quarter officially begins, a discussion forum will be created on Ed Discussion.
 You'll find a link to Ed Discussion on this course's Canvas page, and officially enrolled students should automatically have access to it once the quarter begins.

-Within Ed Discussion, you'll be able to ask us (and each other) questions about course material, and can expect to see both course staff and students answering those questions along the way.
+Within that Ed Discussion forum, you'll be able to ask us (and each other) questions about course material, and can expect to see both course staff and students answering those questions along the way.
 It is our hope that this can be a useful resource to you, and the course staff will be glad to be of service there throughout the quarter.

 However, it's important to note that Ed Discussion is only a positive and productive tool if students use a certain level of etiquette and care in using it, so we'll be requiring that — and your grade can be negatively affected if you do otherwise.
 So, what does that mean?
-It begins with a straightforward guiding principle: When you ask a question on Ed Discussion, you're essentially asking everyone in the course, which means that the question needs to be appropriate for those circumstances.
+It begins with a straightforward guiding principle: When you post on Ed Discussion, you're essentially speaking to everyone in the course, which means that the question needs to be appropriate for those circumstances.
 In practice, that means a few things.

 Textbooks